Psychology Externship

 Externship Rotations

 Our externship program provides a rich variety of clinical intervention and evaluation experiences, in a range of settings, under supervision by our faculty.
-Rotations are organized by type of training experience (i.e., intervention, integrated primary care, evaluation rotations), and some rotations include a combination of intervention and evaluation opportunities.
+Rotations are organized by type of training experience (i.e., intervention, pediatric psychology, integrated primary care), and some rotations include a combination of intervention and evaluation opportunities.
 Specific days of the week in which rotations are offered is noted where applicable.
 If a rotation has flexibility for another day of the week, that will be noted in the description.

 Intervention Rotations

 The Autism Behavior Consultation Clinic (ABC) housed in the Swank Autism Center is designed to provide brief, targeted behavioral services for children with Autism Spectrum Disorder (ASD) and other developmental disorders and their caregivers.
-We have openings for 1 student in this placement.
 Intervention focuses on psychoeducation and empirically based approaches to behavior management within a neurodiversity affirming lens.
 Intervention targets include aggression, emotion regulation, tantrums, compliance, self-help skills, picky eating, and toileting concerns.
 Appointments in ABC are 45 minutes and therapy focuses on evidence-based techniques to support autistic children’s identity development, coping skills, skill development, emotional regulation, and increase caregivers’ ability to understand and support their child.
-Onsite telehealth opportunities are available.
+Onsite telehealth opportunities are available contingent on family preference.
 This experience often involves coordination with schools and/or other multidisciplinary team members as appropriate.

 Externs see patients on Wednesdays and will obtain 4–5 intervention hours per week.
 Individual and live supervision via one-way mirror and opportunities to shadow advanced trainees are available.
 Third year students and above are encouraged to apply.
-Externs are able to combine this with another rotation for a 2-day placement.
-Experience delivering caregiver-mediated behavioral interventions is preferred.
-Preferred start date is June 2024.
+Externs in the ABC clinic are able to combine this with another Nemours rotation or add an autism testing day within Swank for a 2-day placement.
+Autism testing experience may include diagnostic interviewing, administering diagnostic assessments (e.g., ADOS-2, Tele-ASD-PEDS, WISC-V, DAS-II), leading feedback sessions, and writing integrated reports.
+The autism rotation is only available as an add on experience to externs in the ABC clinic and is to occur on Monday or Thursday.
+If interested in a 2-day practicum including autism testing, please note this in the cover letter.
+Experience delivering caregiver-mediated behavioral interventions, conducting diagnostic evaluations, and/or working with autistic youth in another capacity is preferred.
+Autistic trainees are strongly encouraged to apply.
+Preferred start date is June 2025.

 Clinical Child Therapy — Parent Child Interaction Therapy and Behavioral Feeding

-This rotations provide intervention services for children with feeding difficulties (ARFID) often comorbid with depression, anxiety and disruptive behaviors and for young children with moderate to severe disruptive behavior problems (PCIT).
-We are recruiting for one student to participate in this 2-day experience; however one day placements will also be considered.
-One day (Monday) will focus on training in PCIT, the second day (Thursday) will focus on Behavioral Feeding.
+This externship provides intervention services for children with feeding difficulties (ARFID) often comorbid with depression, anxiety and disruptive behaviors and for young children with moderate to severe disruptive behavior problems (PCIT).
+We are recruiting for one student to participate in this 2-day experience.

 In the PCIT rotation, externs will learn how to provide PCIT to young children (2–6 years old) with disruptive behaviors and/or emotional concerns and their caregivers.
 Training in the implementation of PCIT with fidelity is provided in accordance with PCIT International standards for certification.
 It is sometimes possible for externs to become certified in PCIT upon completion of the rotation.
 On occasion, PCIT modifications and/or other evidence-based treatments may also be offered in conjunction with standard PCIT, as children may also present with anxiety, emotion regulation difficulties, attention concerns and toileting/sleep concerns.
-The externship day begins at Noon on Mondays with group supervision, followed by clinic Monday afternoons from 1–5 p.m.
-Live supervision via one-way mirror is provided throughout clinic, and individual supervision can also be provided as needed.
+The PCIT day begins at Noon on Mondays with group supervision, followed by clinic Monday afternoons from 1–5 p.m.
+Live supervision is provided via one-way mirror, individual supervision can also be provided as needed.
 This experience often involves coordination with schools and/or other multidisciplinary team members as appropriate.
-Externs can obtain up to 4 hours per week of intervention experience.

 In the Behavioral Feeding Treatment rotation (Thursday), externs will gain therapy experience by providing family-based behavioral treatment to children (early and middle childhood) with eating disorders/feeding concerns that may be comorbid with depression, anxiety, and other disruptive behaviors.
-Externs can expect to receive 3-4 hours of intervention experience weekly and will also have the opportunity to learn from and observe other trainees in clinic.
+Some opportunities to see adolescents with eating disorders may also be available.
+Externs can expect to receive 6–8 hours of intervention experience weekly and will also have the opportunity to learn from and observe other trainees in clinic.
+Behavioral Feeding begins with supervision at Noon on Thursdays followed by clinic from 1–5p.m.

 Supervisor: Zohal Heidari, PhD